Demperor212/Project-AD/README.md

 Alberta High School learning and tips at your fingertips

 A CAS Project that aims to benefit the local school community here in Alberta
-# Under Construction by Devin X and Ambrose W
+# Under Construction by Devin X, Ambrose W and Radovan T